-- ERihanna’s performance was the best part of the Oscars and they aren’t even over yet.
+- Rihanna’s performance was the best part of the Oscars and they aren’t even over yet.

 The singer performed Wakanda Forever’s “Lift Me Up” which is nominated for Best Original Song tonight.

-- AWhatever you think of Avatar: The Way of Water...
+- Whatever you think of Avatar: The Way of Water...

 it at least looked good.
 So it’s no surprise that it came away with the best visual effects Oscar.
 I hope that talking space whale parties hard tonight.